-In the case of small farms, documented evidence is not
+In the case of small farms documented evidence is not required and is substituted by verbal evidence.

-3.1.2 The channels adequately enable communication between the producer and the community.

-required and is replaced by verbal evidence.

-3.1.3 The communication channels have been made known to the local communities.
+Examples of documented evidence: Information plates/signboards with telephone number of the farm or of persons responsible for receiving or submitting claims or via the local rural labour union.
+The farm notifies the rural workers union on the name of contact person and his/her telephone number for eventual claims.
+3.1.2 The channels adequately enable Guidance 3.1.2 communication between the producer and Communication channels need the community. to use local languages and appropriate mediums (e.g. the internet is not an appropriate mechanism for communication with communities that have no access to the internet).
+3.1.3 The communication channels have Guidance 3.1.3 been made known to the local communities.
 Evidence of compliance of this indicator may be notifications submitted to neighbours and adjacent local communities.
 Examples of communication channels maybe (but are not limited to): informing third parties on data such as the farm contact person, phone number and/or email, etc.).

-3.2 In areas with traditional land users, conflicting land uses are avoided or resolved.

-When applying for certification producers will identify local communities and traditional land users.
+3.2 In areas with traditional land Guidance 3.2 users, conflicting land uses are applying avoided or resolved. certification producers will identify local communities and traditional land users.
 Traditional land users will provide reasonable proof that they have been exercising use or access rights on the property area or on ecosystem services derived from the area over the last ten years, prior to May 2009.
 In the case of traditional indigenous communities, Articles 14-18 of ILO Convention 169 also apply.

-Traditional land users may be represented by legitimate representatives in communication, negotiation or audit situations.
+Traditional land users may be represented by legitimate representatives communication, negotiation or audit situations.
 Where this is the case, this does not exempt producers or auditors from the responsibility of communicating with other members of the community.